-The AA Screening Assessment also assesses the LAP policies/objectives and identifies those that could have an adverse impact upon screened in European sites.
-Eighteen policies and objectives were screened in as having the potential to cause an adverse impact on integrity of the screened-in European sites.
+The AA Screening Assessment, which assesses the LAP policies/objectives and identifies those that could have an adverse impact upon screened in European sites, screened in of the LAP policies/objectives as having the potential to cause an adverse impact on integrity of the screened-in European sites.
 The most likely effects of the LAP on the European sites identified within the zone of influence are related to new development pressures including changes to surface-water quality (e.g., surface run-off), air pollution and increased recreational pressures arising from increased population in Castlebar and increase in tourism.
-Land-use zonings were screened iteratively throughout the inception of the plan, and the final land-use zonings are presented here.